-Wall Street backs off European corporate lending to focus on America: sources
+Wall Street curtails corporate lending in Europe to put America first: sources

 Bank of America, for example, turned down requests by British events organiser Informa (INF.L) in March to underwrite a new 750 million pound ($926.5 million) credit line, according to one source with direct knowledge of the matter, despite being its joint corporate broker.

-BNP Paribas, HSBC and Santander decided instead to take on the job and underwrite the facility while Goldman Sachs and Morgan Stanley agreed to syndicate the debt.
+BNP Paribas, HSBC and Spain’s Banco Santander decided instead to take on the job and underwrite the facility, while Goldman Sachs and Morgan Stanley agreed to syndicate the debt.

 Bank of America subsequently failed to land a key role in handling Informa’s share sale on Apr.
-16 which raised 1 billion pounds and was led by joint global coordinators Goldman Sachs and Morgan Stanley, the source said.
+16 which raised 1 billion pounds and was led by Goldman Sachs and Morgan Stanley as joint global coordinators, the source said.

-Informa did not immediately respond to a request for comment.
+Informa did not respond to a request for comment.

-A source close to Bank of America said the bank had committed over $9 billion to European clients for liquidity back-up facilities since March 1.
+A source close to Bank of America said the bank had committed more than $9 billion to European clients for liquidity back-up facilities since March 1.

-BNP Paribas, with CEO Jean-Laurent Bonnafé at the helm, is leading both Refinitiv and Dealogic’s league tables for syndicated loan bookrunners in Europe, with Dealogic data showing it has underwritten $32 billion worth of loans so far this year.
+BNP Paribas, under CEO Jean-Laurent Bonnafé, leads both Refinitiv and Dealogic’s league tables for syndicated loan bookrunners in Europe, with Dealogic data showing it has underwritten $32 billion worth of loans so far this year.

-Despite disruption in the oil market, BNP Paribas solely underwrote a $10 billion credit facility for Britain’s oil major BP (BP.L) on Apr.
-6. It is unusual for one bank to underwrite such a large facility alone, particularly for a company in a sector under strain.
+Despite oil market turmoil, BNP Paribas solely underwrote a $10 billion credit facility for Britain’s BP (BP.L) on Apr.
+6. It is unusual for one bank to underwrite such a large facility alone, particularly in a sector under strain.

-French lenders Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA), along with Spain’s Banco Santander (SAN.MC) and Italy’s UniCredit (CRDI.MI), have also moved to fill the lending gap, the Refinitiv data shows.
+French lenders Societe Generale (SOGN.PA) and Credit Agricole (CAGR.PA), along with Santander (SAN.MC) and Italy’s UniCredit (CRDI.MI), have also moved to fill the lending gap, Refinitiv data shows.

-While facing pressure to provide much-needed financing to domestic businesses, French banks have the backing of the country’s political establishment in efforts to expand overseas.
+While facing pressure to provide much-needed financing to domestic businesses, French banks have the backing of the country’s political establishment to expand overseas.

 Having high levels of liquidity means French banks are likely to be less affected from the fallout of the coronavirus pandemic than other European lenders, one of the sources said.